Author: David Beare

 Until now an informative in-depth, fully-illustrated English-language history of Panhard’s ingenious post-WW2 flat-twin cars has never been published.
 French language books abound; many are well-written milestone works illustrated with Panhard company archive images, studying models from 1945 to the company’s demise in July 1967.
-We felt it was time this lack was addressed and so this book, “Panhard, the flat-twin cars 1945-1967 and their origins,” is the result of four years research and writing.
+This book, “Panhard, the flat-twin cars 1945-1967 and their origins,” is the result of four years research and writing.
 It covers all the factory- made models including light commercials, estates, sports cars and convertibles and references Panhard’s many competition successes.
 The in-depth study of often-revolutionary technology used by Panhard for their flat-twin cars is illustrated throughout by many period images.
 Social, political and industrial influences on Panhard’s decision-making throughout the 22-year period covered by this book are also referred to, as are the profound effect some of these had on the products and future of the Panhard company.

 Panhard car manufacturing began at the very dawn of motoring, when Périn- Panhard, a manufacturer of woodworking machines, employed engineer Émile Levassor to help establish a new factory on the outskirts of Paris.
 Shortly afterward the company was renamed Panhard & Levassor and took out a licence to make Gottleib Daimler’s new internal combustion engine, possibly as a power supply for woodworking machinery.
 At the 1889 Paris Exhibition Wilhelm Maybach displayed his Daimler-engined quadricycle, it was seen by Panhard and Levassor who immediately began building their own automobile.
 In 1891 Panhard & Levassor became the world’s first series production car manufacturers and by 1893 the company had built 52 vehicles with a variety of bodies.